TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/developer_guides/bootflow.md

 - To boot an application using the `sbl_sd`, the system firmware and application image needs to be copied to the SD card as a file named as "sysfw.bin" and "app" respectively.
 Make sure that the SD card is formatted to have a FAT partition.

 - Follow the steps in the above referred page to partition the SD card.
 For a complete boot from SD card,the `sbl_sd` binary, system firmware and the application image binary has to be present as files in the SD card.
-You have to rename the `sbl_sd` appimage as 'tiboot3.bin'.
+You have to rename the `sbl_sd` .appimage/.mcelf file as 'tiboot3.bin'.

         copy file to SD card => ${SDK_INSTALL_PATH}/tools/boot/sbl_prebuilt/@VAR_BOARD_NAME_LOWER/sbl_sd.release.tiimage rename in SD card as => tiboot3.bin